NariyoshiChida/personal/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+  - course: Dr. of Engineering
+    institution: Waseda University
+    year: 2023
-  - course: MEng in Engineering
+  - course: ME in Physics, Electrical and Computer Engineering
     institution: Yokohama National University
     year: 2017
-  - course: BSc in Computer Science
+  - course: BS in Compute Science and Engineering
     institution: University of Aizu
     year: 2015